-TR-07-03 Traffic Records Technology Update - Police Department, DOT/ PRHTA
+TR-07-03 Traffic Records Technology Update - Police Department, DOT/PRHTA

 With the implementation of the new digital Police Accident Report form data collected at the crash scene will be transmitted to the DOT database.
-The TRCC will work on these 2 methods simultaneously with the Traffic Police Bureau and one or more of the 13 Police Regions as a pilot program during 2010.
+The TRCC will work on these two methods simultaneously with the Traffic Police Bureau and one or more of the 13 Police Regions as a pilot program during 2011.
 The crash report will have two delivery avenues: electronic device and paper form entered in a web form.
+The new PAR will be digitalized to ensure it will be accessible to other agencies.
+There is a project in progress to that effect.
 Funding will cover consultant costs, materials, equipment, and training of police officers in the new PAR and electronic equipment.

 The Committee envisions using the same electronic device for e-tickets and crash reports in order to rapidly progress towards achieving traffic records data.
 E-tickets are in the development stage and should be implemented in 2011.
 Another goal for the e-tickets program is to receive daily updates of tickets issued for the different enforcement programs to improve oversight.
-The TRCC will also get involved in the plans for an EMS Forum and provide the necessary support for proposal(s) to update EMS data collection, storage and integration with other traffic records data.
+The TRCC is receiving proposals from EMS to provide the necessary support for proposal(s) to update EMS data collection, storage and integration with other traffic records data.

-The TRCC is also working on the effort to update driver violation information and process those with enough points in the license in a timely and efficient manner.
-Another step in this direction is to collect and integrate weight and tonnage data for commercial vehicles into DAVID+ by improving enforcement activities and permanent weight stations.
+The TRCC is also working on the effort to collect and integrate weight and tonnage data for commercial vehicles into DAVID+ by improving enforcement activities and permanent weight stations.
 Additional alternatives currently under study include integrating data from the Planning Areas of the DTPW may provide valuable information for additional enforcement.

-TR-07-08 Crash and Injury Surveillance Data Warehouse and Statistical System-Police Department and DTPW / PRHTA
+TR-07-04 Crash and Injury Surveillance Data Warehouse and Statistical System-Police Department and DTPW / PRHTA